 Any one of the 30 colleges ahead is an ideal choice for a student who wants to know that any homesickness symptoms can be dealt with effectively and sympathetically.
 But it’s also possible that none of the colleges ahead are right for you.
-If that’s the case, then this ranking can still be a vital resource for your college search.
-Each entry has a detailed summary of how it is dealing with homesickness in college.
-These have been included for you to compare and contrast with your own college options.
+If that’s the case, this ranking can still be a vital resource for your college search.
+Each entry has a detailed summary of how it deals with homesickness in college.
+These have been included for you to compare and contrast with your college options.
 If any college that you’re considering is dealing with homesickness in students like the colleges ahead, then that shows that it is a strong choice.
 If your chosen college does not have programs in place, consider attending a community college, either locally or in a neighboring state to ease the transition.

 The research for this ranking combines sources that highlight colleges with wellness initiatives and colleges that report high levels of student happiness.
 These sources are as follows:

 - Campus Explorer, 5 Colleges With the Best Freshman Orientations

 - The Recovery Village, Top Colleges for Mental Wellness